Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Conditionally monotone cumulants

 These relations are analogous to

-which are basic relations in c-free convolutions.
-We note that monotone cumulants and Boolean cumulants are obtained as special cases of c-monotone cumulants: $A_{(\mu, \mu)}$ is a generating function of monotone cumulants and $A_{(\mu, \delta_0)}$ is a generating function of Boolean cumulants.
+which are basic for c-free convolutions.
+We note that monotone cumulants and Boolean cumulants are special cases of c-monotone cumulants: $A_{(\mu, \mu)}$ is a generating function of monotone cumulants and $A_{(\mu, \delta_0)}$ is a generating function of Boolean cumulants.